Utkrishtdutta/Hate_speech_or_offencive_language/README.md

 # Hate speech and Offensive language Detection

-Welcome to Streamlit Summarizer, where you can see if provided text or document is consider as hate speech or offensive or not.
+Welcome to Streamlit detection app, where you can see if provided text or document is consider as hate speech or offensive or not.

 ## Contributors